-- Statewide (overall percentage change), - By region, as defined in Figure 14 North, Central and South, and - By county, as defined in Figure 15 Coastal and Inland. - BC.
-Provide this form in Excel format.
+- Statewide (overall percentage change), - By region, as defined in Figure 14 North, Central and South, and - By county, as defined in Figure 15 Coastal and Inland. - C. Provide this form in Excel format.
 The file name shall include the abbreviated name of the modeling organization, the hurricane standards year, and the form name.
-Also include all tables in Form A-5, Percentage Change in Hurricane Output Ranges (2012 FHCF Exposure Data), in a submission appendix. - CD.
-Provide color-coded maps by county reflecting the percentage changes in the average hurricane loss costs based on the 2012 FHCF Exposure Data with specified deductibles for frame owners, masonry owners, frame renters, masonry renters, frame condo unit owners, masonry condo unit owners, manufactured homes, and commercial residential from the hurricane output ranges from the previously-accepted hurricane model.
+Also include all tables in Form A-5, Percentage Change in Hurricane Output Ranges, in a submission appendix. - D. Provide color-coded maps by county reflecting the percentage changes in the average hurricane loss costs with specified deductibles for frame owners, masonry owners, frame renters, masonry renters, frame condo unit owners, masonry condo unit owners, manufactured homes, and commercial residential from the hurricane output ranges from the previously-accepted hurricane model.